 WiFi Network Ownership

 The University WiFi network has grown over the years through a co-op implementation by many departments that had need for service.
-From 2008-2009 OIT replaced all access points (APs) on campus regardless of type, age, or original ownership.
+In 2017 OIT replaced all access points (APs) on campus regardless of type, age, or original ownership.
 OIT's ownership of WiFi infrastructure is critical for standardization of WiFi service so the University can provide security, roaming, voice, and additional WiFi services in the future.
 The installation, management, service, and support of the University's WiFi network are the sole responsibility of OIT and protected by University policy.

 New Building Construction & Renovations